Liam-Booth-Data/spaceship_problem/README.md

 Spa	181
 VRDeck	184

-As there were lots of records in this dataset, I decided to impute the missing values for this features using a k-nearst neighbour (KNN) algorithm.
+As there were lots of records in this dataset, I decided to impute the missing values for these features using a k-nearst neighbour (KNN) algorithm.
 This algorithm works by clustering data points around a set number of centroids (centre points), until the data points no longer change between clusters or a set maximum number of iterations is reached.
 I used the KNNImputer class from the sklearn package, and set it to have 5 clusters.
 To note, for medium sized datasets 4-6 is the advised number of clusters for this algorithm.
+(ADD REFERENCE/EVIDENCE HERE)

 `imputer = KNNImputer(n_neighbors=5)`